etan18/etan18/README.md

 Welcome!
-I'm Erin, and I am a second year computer science and cognitive science student at the University of California, Berkeley.
+I'm Erin, and I am a third year computer science and cognitive science student at the University of California, Berkeley.